VET SC 2510ARW - Veterinary Anatomy & Physiology II

 ILA clinical cases are structured to complement the system being covered in the lectures and practicals to assist students with understanding the relevance of the material to clinical situations.
 For example, a clinical case regarding a horse caught in a stable fire is used while discussing the skin and associated systems.
 There are 2 clinical cases covered each semester.

 Specific Course RequirementsFor practical classes within laboratories students must wear any required safety or protective clothing as directed.
-For Anatomy practical classes students are required to wear either their farm boots (cleaned) or Wellington boots (clean), a laboratory gown (supplied) and gloves (supplied).
+For Anatomy practical classes students are required to wear Wellington (gum) boots (clean), a laboratory gown (supplied) and gloves (supplied).
 You will also need to display your provided name tag at all times.

-There will be laboratory inductions for both Anatomy and Physiology labs in the 1st practical.
+There will be laboratory inductions for both Anatomy and Physiology labs in the 1st practical session.

-Due to the nature of some of the activities undertaken in practical classes and on field trips it is recommended that students are up-to-date with their tetanus booster.
+Due to the nature of some of the activities undertaken in practical classes and on field trips students enrolled in Veterinary Bioscience must be vaccinated for Q fever.
+It is also recommended that students are up-to-date with their tetanus booster.

-Other vaccinations that you should consider, depending on your own personal circumstances and following consultation with your medical practitioner are:
+Other vaccinations that you may consider, depending on your own personal circumstances and following consultation with your medical practitioner are: